loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report1.md

 ------------
 1. What did you accomplish in the last week?
 - Loi: Completed jetbot build
-- Loi: Peformed some tutorials
+- Loi: Peformed some tutorials - basic motion, teleoperation, collision avoidance, road tracking

 2. What roadblocks/issues did you face?
 - Loi: I upgraded jetbot software and it broke all the tutorials, they would not run.
 I had to install the original software again.